LDAWG-a11y/a11yWebApp/src/guides/learn-how-to-test-a-websites-accessibility.md

 #### Heading becomes cropped at 200% zoom

 The primary heading escapes the viewport when the viewport is zoomed to 200%.
 This fails 1.4.4 Resize Text and occurs when the viewport is between `35em` and `55em`.
+The text is "cropped" because the CSS `overflow-x` property is set to `hidden`.

+##### How to find

+Manual checks are the best way I know of to find this.
+I set browser zoom to 200% and then slowly decrease the size of the viewport, looking for any text that becomes truncated, cropped or sor is otherwise rendered unreadable as it overlays other text elements, etc. Not all browsers let you shrink the window down all of the way, so it is necessary to use the Responsive viewer, to get down to a reasonable minimum width.
+Obviously there becomes a point where a website is unusable at a given width, that size will typically differ from site to site.
+I don't have a magic answer, but I definitely wouldn't be failing a site that had overflow at 2px width.
+I rightly or wrongly use discretion, here

 ##### Solution

-I reduced the `font-size` at the `35em` to 55em breakpoint, in the CSS, which is a nice easy win.
+I reduced the `font-size` at the `35em` to `55em` breakpoint and removed the `overflow-x` property, in the CSS, which is a nice easy win.

 #### About us link uses colour alone to communicate information